Skip nav to main content.

 A Key Performance Indicator, or KPI, is a set of measurable metrics predetermined by an organization and used to evaluate specific goals, performances, and objectives within a business.

-For call centers, KPIs are key to making sure both managers and agents are held accountable for customer interactions.
+For contact centers, KPIs are key to making sure both managers and agents are held accountable for customer interactions.
 With proper oversight these metrics also ensure that your brand and that customers receive a consistent and positive customer experience regardless of who they talk to.

 Our top 5 KPIs to measure: